-As you have already understood, Views are used when you need to indicate details in different languages for the same product with the same SKU.
-In most cases, it is relevant for text information, like name, description, metadata.
-But how about images?
-Is it possible to add various pictures to different views/languages?
+The Magento 2 store views functionality allows you to add product details in different languages for a product with the same SKU.
+This works for text information like name, description, metadata.
+But what about images?
+Is it possible to add different images to different Magento 2 store Views?

-Massive Assign or Hide Images for Different Store View
+Display or Hide Magento Images for Different Store View Massively via Import

 Most likely you think that you can create the import file for every language/view and upload images for each of them separately.
 It is true, but eventually, all the images will be shown in all shop views and you will have to manually change their visibility for each language you have.

-The reason is that absolutely all images you add to the product are placed to Media Gallery, no matter if they are added for each language separately.
-The only way to hide them is ‘Exclude’ option.
+The reason is that absolutely all images you add to the product are placed in Media Gallery, no matter if they are added for each language separately.
+The only way to hide them is the ‘Exclude’ option.

 Again, let’s take the same example with English, Korean and Japanese Views.
-For each you need to include in the file columns marked with the language code, in our case - en, ko and ja.
+For each, you need to include in the file the columns marked with the language code, in our case - en, ko and ja.

-Let’s see columns responsible for images availability at a definite view.
+Let’s see columns responsible for image availability at a definite view.

-For English images 4-10 will be excluded (have ‘1’ value, that means true) and images 1-3 will be visible in this view (‘0’ value that means that images are not skipped for this language).
+For English images 4-10 will be excluded (have '1' value, which means true) and images 1-3 will be visible in this view ('0' value which means that images are not skipped for this language).

 For the Korean language Exclude column is different, indicating which images are enabled and disabled for this view -

 0 value corresponds to the position of images 4, 5 and 6, so it means that only these pictures will be visible for the selected view.
-Other images have 1 values in front of them, so it means that they are not included into the view when switching the Korean language at the front-end.
+Other images have 1 value in front of them, so it means that they are not included in the view when switching the Korean language at the front-end.

 Now you can run Import Wizard of Store Manager and apply changes made in the file to your live shop.